Sportsman Club & New Brooklyn Intersection Improvements

 A single-lane roundabout is the preferred intersection control type at this location.
 Roundabout control will allow the intersection to operate very well at a Level of Service (LOS) A through 2035.
 A roundabout can also accommodate non-motorized safety improvements, consistent with the intersection’s location on several non-motorized routes identified by City planning and policy documents.

 The roundabout design proposed is different than the existing roundabout at the intersection of High School Rd and Madison Avenue.
 The crosswalks will be set back from the intersection a full school bus length.
 This will allow cars and buses to more efficiently move through the intersection and be safer for kids walking and biking to school.
-Our consultant team has assured us that the improvements will help elevate school related congestion.
+Our consultant team has assured us that the improvements will help alleviate school related congestion.

 What other options were considered?